5 (streaming service): Virgin Media

 5 is available on Virgin Media's cable television service, offering programmes for 7 days after broadcast since November 2010.

 In late 2019, it was confirmed that as part of a wider deal with ViacomCBS, the My5 app, along with the UK version of Pluto TV and subscription service MTV Play would be made available on Virgin Media.

 YouView

 5 was one of four services available at the launch of YouView in July 2012.
 At launch the My5 app contained options to resume watching recent programmes, access favourites, browse featured programmes or a full list of shows, find similar programmes or more episodes and an integrated search bar.

 Game consoles

 PlayStation

 An application for Sony PlayStation 3 owners was made available on 9 April 2013, PlayStation 4 on 15 November 2013 and PlayStation 5 on 12 November 2020.

+As of April 9, 2026, this app is no longer available on PS4 due to technical reasons.

+The Channel 5 app is not available on PS5.

 From December 2018, the Demand 5 app was retired from all platforms and replaced by My5.